-Pigeon by Farrow and Ball is a sophisticated shade of blue-grey, with just a hint of green.
+Pigeon by Farrow and Ball is a sophisticated green-grey colour.
 It’s perfect for creating calming colour schemes, and can work just as well in a bedroom as it does in a living room, kitchen, or dining room.
 If you’ve been thinking of using Farrow and Ball Pigeon in your home, you’ve made a great choice—this timeless colour isn’t going to go out of style any time soon!

 Farrow and Ball Pigeon Living Room